der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignIterator.md

 [Campaign](./Campaign)|Next campaign in the iterator.

 ## <a name="totalnumentities"></a>totalNumEntities
-Returns the total number of campaigns indexed by this iterator.
+Returns the number of campaigns matched by the selector which generated this iterator.

 ### Returns:
 |Type|Description|